Jaewook08/swpp202001/README.md

 - May.
 11: We announce a policy for asking questions via e-mail to TAs: [issue 15](https://github.com/snu-sf-class/swpp202001/issues/15)

+- May.
+11: We share a few (anonymized) reviews from assignment 5 submissions.
+It is at practice/5.reviews.zip .

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1